Solo traveling can seem daunting for first time or even experienced solo travelers. There’s always the question, will I meet people?

 In low season, usually only one of the bars is busy, meaning just about everyone you might have seen around or met previously is likely to be there.
 For those who want a Thai island experience without the crowds or cost, give Koh Chang a try.

 Pretty much everyone traveling through Cambodia makes Angkor Wat a major part of their itinerary.
 Thanks to the awe-inspiring Angkor Wat temple complex, it’s a bustling town with expats, tourists, and locals.
 I stayed at a particularly social hostel there and made friends quickly, and only on my first week of indefinite travels.

 What I noticed about Cambodia was the travelers I met there were mostly on long journeys, moving through the country slowly.
 They tended to have interesting stories and I loved running into people I knew from Siem Reap over and over again as I traveled through the country.
 This city will always hold a special place in my heart thanks to all the positive memories.

 Places known for diving and snorkeling tend to be great for solo travelers.
 Divers will travel just about anywhere, even alone, to try a new spot.
 I always find the number of friendly people one could meet in a place popular for diving is just a little bit higher.
-Pulau Perhentian is one of those islands, with its crystal clear water and colorful shallow reefs.
+Tioman is one of those islands, with its crystal clear water and colorful shallow reefs.

 Those are my favorite places for solo travelers and, after traveling solo for a month or longer in each country in Southeast Asia (except for Myanmar but it is on my list), these are the ones I enjoyed the most.